OnyHoque/FL_project/README.txt

 --position: Using this parameter you can pass the position of the malicous nodes in the training process.
 All valid options are
-            front   : To place all malicious nodes in the front end     : To place all malicious nodes in the end Random  : To randomly place malicious nodes in various parts of the training phase none    : To train the FL model cleanly without any malicous nodes
+            front   : To place all malicious nodes in the front end     : To place all malicious nodes in the end random  : To randomly place malicious nodes in various parts of the training phase none    : To train the FL model cleanly without any malicous nodes

+# How to run the code:
+You need to save the graphs by running the following code and changing the --mnode from 10 to 100 by a increment of 10 steps. python -m main --model=Generic --epoch=10 --position=front --mnode=0